cleesmith/NiceGUI-primer/README.md

 # TL;DR

-1. clone the repo, cd nicegui, pip install's, python -B main.py to launch the website server
+1. in a command line window do: clone the repo, cd nicegui, do env/pip stuff, python -B main.py to launch the website server
-2. clone this repo, cd NiceGUI-primer, env/pip stuff, now do:
+2. in another command line window do: clone this repo, cd NiceGUI-primer, do env/pip stuff, then run:
-    - python -B 1_get_all_urls.py ... makes a list of urls to be scraped
+    - python 1_get_all_urls.py ... makes a list of urls to be scraped
-    - python -B 2_scrape_all_urls.py ... scrape list of urls into a text file
+    - python 2_scrape_all_urls.py ... scrape list of urls into a text file
-3. use text file with AI's or for other purposes
+3. use the final text file with AI's or for other purposes

 ---